timdrysdale/nanoflash/README.md

 Other protections include:

-- Enforce a maximum of 100 permissable writes by default, as back up protection against chip damage in the case that a sysadmin accidentally makes a system accessible to users before setting the authorisation code.
-Do not permit the number of writes to be set higher than 100, only lower.
+- Enforce a maximum of N permissable writes by default, as back up protection against chip damage in the case that a sysadmin accidentally makes a system accessible to users before setting the authorisation code.
+A good value for N might be 20?

 Note that writing new firmware to the nano IOT uses the Flash storage, so a solution that modified the firmware source code and required a recompile does not offer any lifetime preservation over this approach, and is probably worse (rewrites more of the memory).